Scottish Place Names

 - Regina, Saskatchewan, Canada

 - Glencairn and Glencairn Village - Villages called Glencairn are found in Aberdeenshire and Highland.
-Glencairn is also the name of a district in Belfast, Northern Ireland, a city which has many Scottish place names.
+Glencairn is also the name of a district in Belfast, Northern Ireland, a city which has several Scottish place names.

 - Transcona - this name honours Lord Strathcona (Donald Alexander Smith, born in Forres, Scotland in 1820), a pioneer of the Hudson's Bay Company and the Canadian Pacific Railway.
-It is a name that was made up from a combination of National Transcontinental Railway and Lord Strathcona.
+It is a name that was made up from a combination of National TRANScontinental Railway and Lord StrathCONA.
 There is also a Transcona in Winnipeg, from which Regina possibly borrowed the name (or vice-versa).

 As in other cities around the world, not all of the above place names are necessarily based directly on their namesakes in Scotland.
 The connection with Scotland may be more indirect in some instances, for example, honouring individuals whose ancestry may have been Scottish.
 Examples where this could be the case would be gratefully received from readers in Regina, for incorporation in future updates of this web page.